 Our mission is to seek fundamental knowledge about rare diseases and genetic disorders, with an emphasis on their physical manifestation in facial morphology.
 Our ultimate goal is enhancing innovative medical research, facilitating accelerated and improved patient diagnosis and supporting more efficient development and administration of life-saving therapeutics.
-Our Data Sharing & Protection Policy supports this mission by promoting the broad and responsible sharing of phenotype and genotype data collected and submitted by our Members, which to the best of our knowledge are certified physicians, researchers and other healthcare providers, while providing the utmost protection of patient privacy.
-Sharing will amplify the scientific value of data and complement multiple research efforts conducted world-wide for the benefit of science and of – patients with urgent and unmet medical needs.
+Our Data Sharing & Protection Policy supports this mission by promoting the broad and responsible sharing of phenotype and genotype data collected and submitted by our Members (users), which to the best of our knowledge are certified physicians, researchers and other healthcare providers, while providing the utmost protection of patient privacy.
+Sharing will amplify the scientific value of data and complement multiple research efforts conducted world-wide for the benefit of science and of patients with urgent and unmet medical needs.

 The protection of patients’ privacy and confidentiality is paramount, and this Data Sharing & Protection Policy reflects our continued commitment to responsible data stewardship, which is essential to uphold the public trust in medical research.
-Therefore, personal identifiers such as name, date of birth, address, and social security number are not collected by us and Members should avoid sharing such data with us or other Members through our products and services.
-The collected data may however include facial images, clinical observations, test results, family history and other demographic information, which may be shared on an individual-level, in accordance with the access designation, as more fully described below, and in accordance with applicable HIPAA EU data protection and privacy regulations.
+Therefore, personal identifiers such as name, address, and social security number are not collected by us and Members should avoid sharing such data with us or other Members through our products and services.
+The collected data may, however, include facial images, clinical observations, test results, family history and other demographic information, which may be shared on an individual-level, in accordance with the access designation, as more fully described below, and in accordance with applicable HIPAA and EU data protection and privacy regulations.
 Individual-level data is coded in our data repositories and a corresponding unique case identifier number is provided to the submitting Member.

 Tiered System for Data Collection and Sharing